franciscofrr/nestjs-sequelize-serverless-boilerplate/README.md

 ### Running

 This example requires a local MySQL installation.
-If using a local MySQL database, see `conf/config.dev.ts` for credentials, and make sure there are matching credentials in the database and the source code.
+You will need to create a `.env` file - see `config/config.env.ts` for how the credentials are set up, and make sure there are matching credentials in the database and the source code.

 ## NestJS